-One straightforward approach to generalize features for a group of records is to use a range (for numerical features) or sub-group (for categorical features) that covers all records in the group.
-For example, if we have three records with the age values 31, 32 and 34 respectively, these can be generalized to the age range 31-34.
+One common approach to generalize features for a group of records is to use a range (for numerical features) or sub-group (for categorical features) that covers all records in the group.
+For example, if we have three records with the age values 31, 32 and 34, these can be generalized to the age range 31-34.
 Similarly, if those three records have the occupation values ``nurse'', ``teacher'' and ``engineer'', these can be generalized to the group [``nurse'',``teacher'',``engineer''].
 However, since we want to be able to retrain our ML model on the anonymized dataset, we need to map these ranges and sub-groups to numerical features on which the model can be trained.

-As opposed to the method used in \cite{workload}, where the d-dimensional hyper-rectangles that represent the partitions are represented as points in a 2d-dimensional space, we adopt a different approach.
-We wanted the anonymized records to have the same domain as the original data.
-This enables using the model directly on any newly collected test data, without having to apply any special recoding dictated by the anonymization process.
-In other words, we wanted the rest of the ML lifecycle to remain unchanged.
-To achieve this, we map each test sample to a concrete, representative point in the domain of the original features.
-By mapping all records belonging to the same leaf node to the same concrete value, we are able to satisfy the k-anonymity requirement.
+In \cite{workload}, the d-dimensional hyper-rectangle of each partition is represented as points in a 2-dimensional space.
+We adopted a different approach, where we map each sample to a concrete, representative point in the same domain as the original features.
+Having the anonymized records share the same domain as the original data enables using the model directly on any newly collected test data, without having to apply any special recoding dictated by the anonymization process.
+In other words, the rest of the ML lifecycle can remain unchanged.

-There are several choices for mapping the data points in each leaf (or cluster) to a representative value.
-These include determining the range of each feature as the minimum and maximum value of the feature in the cluster and choosing the mean value of each range; choosing the ``centroid'' of the cluster; or random sampling from the cluster's distribution.
-Another approach is to choose an actual value that falls in the cluster as the representative point for that cluster.
-We found that the latter entails higher prediction accuracy, probably because it results in records that are more realistic with regard to the original data.
-We chose to use the point closest to the median of the cluster from the points with the majority label in that cluster (this is done after the categorical features are one-hot encoded, so all features are numeric).
+There are several choices for mapping the data points in each leaf to a representative value.
+We opted to use an actual value that falls in the cluster as the representative point for that cluster, as we found that it entails higher prediction accuracy.
+We chose to use the point closest to the median of the cluster from the points with the majority label in that cluster.
+It is also possible to choose an actual value from each range/group separately.
+By mapping all records belonging to the same leaf node to the same concrete value, we still satisfy the k-anonymity requirement.

-Algorithm \ref{code} describes the pseudocode for the anonymization part of the algorithm.
+Algorithm \ref{code} describes the anonymization part of the algorithm.